sfeir-open-source/sfeir-school-dbt/docs/markdown/20-project-structure/20-dbt_project.md

 ##==##
 # Directories

-dbt will look for entities in configured directories:
+_dbt_ will look for entities in configured paths:

 * models
 * macros